 - Funds must be used for the approved purposes of the award.

 - All funds will be transferred to home institutions/departments.
 Funds will not be transferred into personal accounts.
 A detailed budget and budget justification outlining how the funds will be spent needs to be submitted with the application.
-A detailed budget needs to be submitted outlining entire trip costs and how the $2 000 from the Connect Africa Scholarship will be spent.
-Please note that CAS funds will not be transferred until funding for the entire trip has been secured.
+A detailed budget needs to be submitted outlining entire trip costs and how the funds from the Connect Africa Scholarship will be spent.
+Please note that CAS funds will not be transferred until proof of funding for the entire trip has been secured.

 - Awards can support domestic and international air travel and other costs, including but not limited to: housing, ground transport, fees, and visas.

-- Award recipients are required to submit a two-page report on their travel as well as at least one relevant photograph documenting their trip.
-By accepting the award, awardees give permission for AHRI and affiliates to use trip reports and media for publicity and marketing purposes.
+- Award recipients are required to submit a two-page report (using the provided template) on their travel as well as at least one relevant photograph documenting their trip.
+By accepting the award, awardees give permission for SANTHE, AHRI, the Ragon Institute of MGH, MIT and Harvard and affiliates to use trip reports and media for publicity and marketing purposes.

 - Please note that an individual can only be awarded one scholarship per year.